 Pair also served as a project manager and audio specialist in GVU’s Virtual Environments Group where his responsibilities included the management and deployment of a number of virtual reality systems for entertainment, cultural, and medical applications.
 Pair contributed to the launch of the start-up, Virtually Better, a company that markets virtual reality systems to psychotherapists for treating patients who suffer from phobias such as fear of heights, flying, and other conditions.
 In 1998-99 he worked with Hitachi Ltd., IMAX, and Douglas Trumbull’s Entertainment Design Workshop, a digital film and entertainment start-up, to develop a real time immersive audio system for an interactive ride simulator marketed to theme parks, arcades, and other venues.

 While attending the Georgia Institute of Technology, Pair received a M.S. in Human-Computer-Interaction, a B.E. in Computer Engineering, and a B.S. in International Affairs along with a certificate in music, and a certificate in drama and film.
-He is the 2008 alumni recipient of the Ivan Allen Legacy Award.
+He is the 2008 alumni recipient of the Ivan Allen Legacy Award for his work developing a virtual reality system for treating Iraq war veterans suffering from post traumatic stress disorder (PTSD).